delta-io/delta-sharing/PROTOCOL.md

 - The rest of the lines are [JSON wrapper objects](#json-wrapper-object-in-each-line-in-delta) for [Metadata](#metadata-in-delta-format), or [files](#file-in-delta-format).
   - The lines are [files](#file-in-delta-format) which wraps the delta single action  in the table (otherwise), with possible historical [Metadata](#metadata-in-delta-format) (when startingVersion is set).
   - The ordering of the lines doesn't matter.

+The delta actions are wrapped because they will be used to construct a local delta log on the recipient side and then leverage the delta library to read data.

 </td>
 </tr>